Find out about new restrictions in place at our sites from 18 May.

 - tree trunks and branches over 150mm diameter

-- scrap vehicles and vehicle parts except tyres (up to four from a domestic vehicle) and vehicle batteries
+- scrap vehicles and vehicle parts except tyres (up to 4 from a domestic vehicle) and vehicle batteries

 - large items of fitted furniture

-- more than two window frames (with or without glass) or two doors from a DIY project
+- more than 2 window frames (with or without glass) or 2 doors from a DIY project

 - any waste arising from the demolition of greenhouses

-- any waste arising from demolition of wooden garden sheds or fencing
+- any waste arising from construction, demolition or replacement of wooden garden sheds, fencing or decking

 - soiled pet bedding or pet litter - this is primarily due to the health risks posed to site staff who may come into contact with it - our staff routinely open bags brought in to check for recyclables - if they come into contact with soiled pet litter, not only is it highly unpleasant, there's also a risk of contracting diseases such as Toxoplasmosis

-- Christmas cards and wrapping paper for recycling - this can't be sent for recycling due to the likely presence of glitter, glue, ribbon, plastic and cellotape
+- Christmas cards and wrapping paper for recycling - this can't be sent for recycling due to the likely presence of glitter, glue, ribbon, plastic and sellotape

 Planning a major home or garden refurbishment?